Contents

 Engine Rooms

 The bridge is made up of two towers, The North and South towers.
 Both are connected by two pathways.
 The lower one is used by pedestrians and vehicles to cross the Thames.
-The upper one is the glass walkway and the visitors of Tower Bridge use.
-During the visit, people will be able to view exhibitions made using different media, like film, photos, and interactive displays to explain the history of the bridge and how it was built.
+The upper one is the glass walkway and is used by the visitors of Tower Bridge.
+During the visit, people can view exhibitions made using different media, like film, photos, and interactive displays to explain the bridge's history and how it was built.

 Engine Rooms